About the Thesis Fair

 We perform both applied and fundamental research informed by empirical insights into data science practice.
 Recent topics of interest include: data management for machine learning, data search, data provenance, information integration, automated knowledge base / knowledge graph construction, and data semantics.

-Breaking down language barriers with language technology
+Breaking down language barriers with language technology.

 The Language Technology Lab (LTL) is a research group within the Informatics Institute at the University of Amsterdam.
 LTL focuses on information access from natural language data.
 Natural language is, simply put, the way humans communicate with each other in speech and text.
 The group’s unique angle is that they work on language independent technology.